margaretseiche/EmployeeDirectory/README.md

 Node Command Line Interface, Node Inquirer, Jest (testing)

 ## Description
+Teams need keep track of team member details in a simple format.
+This app allows managers to build a team contact list with each person's name, position, ID number, email address, and role-specific information (office number for managers, Github name for engineers, and school for interns).

+## Methodology

 * Since we have been talking about 'test driven development', I thought that starting with the tests would be appropriate.